 |School Highlight: The currently faculty at Berkeley has seven different Nobel Prize winners, and the Social Sciences Division is the largest within the entire university.|

-U.S. News and World Report ranked UCB first in sociology and second in psychology in 2013.
+U.S. News and World Report tied UCB first in sociology and first in psychology in 2019.
 The university's Division of Letters and Science houses Arts & Humanities, Biological Sciences, and Social Sciences.
 Twelve other departments exist within the Social Sciences department, such as African American Studies, Demography, Ethnic Studies, Gender and Woman's Studies, Linguistics, Psychology and Sociology.
 These programs offer various undergraduate and graduate degrees.

 Dartmouth College in Hanover, NH

 |School Highlight: Dartmouth College offers an undergraduate honors degree in quantitative social sciences.|